FriedScholvinck/project-template/README.md

 ## Poetry

-[Poetry](https://python-poetry.org/) is an amazing, modern tool for developing Python packages.
-See my [Poetry guide](https://github.com/stinodego/poetry-guide) for pointers on using Poetry effectively.
+[Poetry](https://python-poetry.org/) is a modern tool for developing Python packages.

 Note that the dependency specification for this repository contains two [dependency groups](https://python-poetry.org/docs/master/managing-dependencies/):